 Yes, this information should be forwarded to the Agency using the “Collector’s Collection & Transportation Report” due by March 1, 2020.
 Any collector’s operating under the program will submit this form to the Agency.
+You should only report these totals if the locations were included in the Program Plan submitted to IL EPA.
+If you have need to verify which ones were, please contact your assigned Clearinghouse group plan.

 Other general responses from the follow up survey additional comments and or suggestions.